Nehcs/python_intro/README.md

 # Introduction to Python
-Introduction to basic python, pandas and json parsing, librarycarpentry lectures Köln 2019
+Introduction to basic python, pandas and json parsing librarycarpentry lectures Köln 2019, May
 ## Author
 Angela